jeju5/management/cs/aws/aws_developer.md

     1. CMK decrypts Encrypted DataKey
     2. Plain DataKey decrypts Encrypted Data
     ```
+  * you can upload upto 4KB for KMS encryption.
+    * if it exceeds Envelope encryption with EncryptionSDK is recommended and put encrypted file within the service.

 # SECTION8.
 Other Services
 * SQS (Simple Queue Service)